 Safe Connections is the largest, most established, and awarded nonprofit in the St. Louis area focused on ending domestic and sexual violence.
 Additionally, all of our services have a history of measurable success and are completely free of charge.

-Safe Connections is the only domestic/sexual violence dual-focused nonprofit in St. Louis accredited by the national Council on Accreditation (COA).
+Safe Connections is the longest-standing domestic/sexual violence dual-focused nonprofit in St. Louis accredited by the national Council on Accreditation (COA).
 We are accredited based on our best practice standards for governance, risk management, human resources, financial management, and programs.
 Additionally, we are Better Business Bureau Accredited.
 In 2018, Charity Navigator awarded us the top 4-Star Rating for the fourth consecutive year.

 The Lotus in our Logo